 Well, if we’re talking literally, then we’re talking about someone with superhero powers or magic items: Violet from the Incredibles or Harry Potter’s invisibility cloak.

 If we’re talking figuratively, we’re talking about people who feel unseen or unrequited love.

 And, if we’re talking about groups of people being invisible, then we might mean that a group of people are not really included or represented in novels, textbooks, media, ads, policies, conversations, videos about goal setting, etc…

-7 Diversity activities for students to analyze / evaluate Who is Invisible
+7 Diversity activities for students to help students analyze / evaluate systemic discrimination